LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/SDKAPIs/messaging-api.md

 | brandID | brandID to request the conversation query for | -- |
 | campaignInfo | an optional campaign info (LPCampaignInfo) to use advanced routing for the consumer.
 This object based on campaignID(mandatory), engagementID(mandatory), contextID(mandatory), sessionID(optional) and visitorID(optional) |  -- |

-_**Note: for information about the how to initialize the SDK with MonitoringParams and get the Campaign, click [here](consumer-experience-ios-sdk-quick-start.html#step-4-optional-initialization-with-monitoring-params)**_
+**Note:** For information about the how to initialize the SDK with MonitoringParams and get the Campaign, click [here](consumer-experience-ios-sdk-quick-start.html#step-4-optional-initialization-with-monitoring-params).

 ### getConversationConsumerQuery